 We have talented member professionals who contribute their expertise to help communities, organizations and groups reach their goals.
-Some of our collaborators are First Nations people who speak their language which, allows us to offer workshops bilingually/bi-culturally as needed.
+Each of our members are entrepreneurs with a passion for problem solving to strengthen the social, economic, environmental and cultural fabric of communities.
+Some of our collaborators are First Nations people who speak their language which, allows us to offer workshops and services bilingually/bi-culturally as needed.

 Executive Director, Board Member

 Erin is a social entrepreneur, educator and artist that uses entrepreneurial, arts-based, and collaborative approaches to strengthen communities from the grassroots.
 She has had the privilege of leading several initiatives and enterprises within the not-for-profit, First Nation, private and community sectors.
 She has a long standing relationship with Cat Lake First Nation having worked with them on many projects over the past 21 years.
 She uses her formal training in Psychology (Hon BSc), Community Development and Participatory Action Research (M.A.), Social Entrepreneurship and Education (PhD. in progress), Mediation (Canadian Institute for Conflict Resolution), Collaborative Planning (National Charette Institute) and Challenge Course Facilitation (Canadian Ropes Course Company), along with her experience living and working within First Nations communities, to create meaningful, relevant and engaging sessions.
 Her extensive experience working with youth, families and communities at-risk in clinical, recreational and community settings, brings depth to her work as a social entrepreneur.
 Her experience in theatre, dance and music make her a fun and dynamic facilitator, and allows New VU to integrate various forms of creative expression into our projects.

 Within New Vision Unlimited she provides oversight to all our projects as well as leadership to IMPACT Arts, Building Communities of Trust and our Social Entreprneruship training project.